BLOG

 The gap is driven by rapid demand growth across industries and a limited domestic talent pipeline.
 Government initiatives and industry efforts are focused on expanding both local training and international recruitment to address the shortage.

-Full-stack and backend developers with cloud-native and microservices expertise are particularly in demand.
-Organizations are prioritizing upskilling programs to strengthen internal capabilities and reduce hiring dependency.
+Full-stack developers with cloud-native and microservices expertise are particularly in demand.
+Organizations are prioritizing upskilling programs to strengthen internal capabilities and reduce hiring dependency across fintech, manufacturing, and public sector digital services.

 Key Sub-skills